cpa/django-rest-framework/docs/api-guide/serializers.md

 ## Saving instances

-If we want to be able to return complete object instances based on the validated data we need to implement one or both of the `.create()` and `update()` methods.
+If we want to be able to return complete object instances based on the validated data we need to implement one or both of the `.create()` and `.update()` methods.
 For example:

     class CommentSerializer(serializers.Serializer):
         email = serializers.EmailField()